Kara Del Toro Looks Smoking Hot, Rocks White Lace Bra On The Streets Of NYC

 In her latest post, Kara continued bringing some major sex appeal to her New York Fashion Week appearances by rocking a scandalous outfit in a triple Instagram update.
 Kara wore a white lace bra that gave her major cleavage and drew attention to her ample assets.
 She paired the bra with some high-waisted pants and a long blazer.
 If the bombshell would have worn a simple top under the look, it would have been chic and conservative.
 She decided to just rock the bra, however, for a super sexy look that likely had heads turning as she strutted her stuff down the streets of New York City.

-Kara realized the risque nature of the look, and even confirmed in the caption that she did indeed wear the outfit while out and about in the city.
-The second snap in the Instagram update showed Kara with her sunglasses on, and also showcased the fact that she paired the chic ensemble with some white sneakers for trekking around the city.
+Kara realized the risque nature of the look and even confirmed in the caption that she did indeed wear the outfit while out and about in the city.
+The second snap in the Instagram update showed Kara with her sunglasses on and also showcased the fact that she paired the chic ensemble with some white sneakers for trekking around the city.

 Her followers couldn’t get enough of the sizzling hot look, and the post received over 12,600 likes in just one hour.